Waiting on Delivery

 Designing a set of custom coins is an exciting experience.
 Our customers use them in all sorts of different scenarios and create any number of unique designs, but the one thing most orders have in common is a set deadline.
 Sometimes the events and ceremonies where our clients use custom coins come up last minute, and it’s for this reason Signature Coins puts so much emphasis on turnaround times and shipping methods.
 We want to make sure that all of our clients can eagerly wait for their coins, feeling confident that everything will be delivered with time to spare.

 So, what is the typical production time for Signature Coins?

-On most orders, delivery takes 14 days or less.
+On most orders, delivery takes approximately 14 days or more.
 We include overnight shipping with every purchase at no additional charge, so as soon as a set of coins goes through quality control at our production facility, they will be delivered the following day.
 While this is our typical window for delivery, we can cut down production and delivery times even further in certain cases.

 What’s the Deal With Rush Orders?

 Publix Supermarket ordered the coins pictured below on July 11, 2018, and they were shipped just two days later!
 When customers are upfront about their deadlines, we can make rush orders like this work.
 Our art team can have multiple proofs of artwork completed on the same day, and our production team can take over once everything is approved.

 For some other challenge coin companies, production time combined with standard shipping means that coins can take up to 12 weeks to deliver.
 A customer can pay for rush service, but prices go up exponentially when someone wants to get their coins in a reasonable amount of time.
 At Signature Coins, our standard shipping of 14 days or less is faster than the rush services of most coin suppliers.
 We are committed to getting our customers their custom coins as fast as possible without sacrificing quality or thoughtful design.